sphilazar/dsi-notes/pair.md

 In this exercise, we are going to calculate the expected value given our cost-benefit matrix for a variety of binary classifiers at different thresholds.

+The data we'll be working with can be found in `data/churn.csv`.

 1. Clean up the churn dataset with pandas.
 You should be predicting the "Churn?" column.
 You can drop the "State", "Area Code" and "Phone" columns as they won't be helpful features.
 Make sure to convert any yes/no columns to 1/0's.

 2. Specify a cost-benefit matrix as a 2x2 `numpy` array.
 Each cell of the matrix will correspond to the corresponding cost/benefit of the outcome of a correct or incorrect classification.
 This matrix is domain specific, so choose something that makes sense for the churn problem.
 It should contain the cost of true positives, false positives, true negatives and false negatives in the following form: